jalv92/RL-Trainer/README.md

-# RL TRAINER - AI Trading System
+# AI - TRAINER - AI Trading System

 A comprehensive reinforcement learning trading system with an interactive command-line interface for managing the complete ML pipeline from data processing to model evaluation.